dvv/stable/README.md

 --------------

 Middleware for easing exposing RESTful services, helps dealing with unfriendly intermediary network environment which sometimes disallow certain critical HTTP methods and/or headers.
-This one allows to tunnel information via URI.
+This one allows to tunnel information via URI and headers.
-Please, consult [comments in the code](https://github.com/dvv/stable/blob/master/src/cowboy_patch.erl#L9-L18) so far.
+Please, consult comments in the code so far.

 Should you put `cowboy_patch` in middleware chain, request will be updated automatically.